RichPBee/Sympl/README.md

 required.
 This way, we can (for example) create a single Button component, and re-use that across as many views as it is needed.

+In order to use the app, run the command 'npm run build' to compile all the parts, from there you can load the index.html file however you want, whether that is through VSCode live server, or any other method is up to the user.

 ***This is mainly intended for personal use and practice developing using TypeScript, over time, I intend to add new components and functionality, but the library is unlikely to be useful to others in a production environment, due to aformentioned intended use cases.